awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 ### Callback Step<a name="step-type-callback"></a>

-You can use a callback step to incorporate additional processes and AWS services into your workflow that aren't directly provided by Amazon SageMaker Model Building Pipelines\.
+You use a callback step to incorporate additional processes and AWS services into your workflow that aren't directly provided by Amazon SageMaker Model Building Pipelines\.
 When a callback step runs, the following procedure occurs:
 + SageMaker Pipelines sends a message to a customer\-specified Amazon Simple Queue Service \(Amazon SQS\) queue\.
 The message contains a SageMaker Pipelines–generated token and a customer\-supplied list of input parameters\.
 After sending the message, SageMaker Pipelines waits for a response from the customer\.
 + The customer retrieves the message from the Amazon SQS queue and starts their custom process\.
 + When the process finishes, the customer calls one of the following APIs and submits the SageMaker Pipelines–generated token: